milesmcc/shynet/GUIDE.md

    * [How to add SSL/HTTPS to Nginx (Ubuntu 18.04)](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04)
    * [How to add SSL/HTTPS to Nginx (Ubuntu 16.04)](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)
    * [Nginx Documentation](https://nginx.org/en/docs/)

+---

+## Troubleshooting

+Here are solutions for some common issues.
+If your situation isn't described here or the solution didn't work, feel free to [create an issue](https://github.com/milesmcc/shynet/issues/new) (but be sure to check for duplicate issues first).

+#### The admin panel works, but no page views are showing up!

+* If you are running a single Shynet webserver instance (i.e., you followed the default installation instructions), verify that you haven't set `CELERY_TASK_ALWAYS_EAGER` to `False` in your environment file.
+* Verify that your cache is properly configured.
+In single-instance deployments, this means making sure that you haven't set any `REDIS_*` or `CELERY_*` environment variables (those are for more advanced deployments; you'll just want the defaults).
+* If your service is configured to respect Do Not Track (under "Advanced Settings"), verify that your browser isn't sending the `DNT=1` header with your requests (or temporarily disable DNT support in Shynet while testing).
+Sometimes, an adblocker or privacy browser extension will add this header to requests unexpectedly.

+#### Shynet isn't linking different pageviews from the same visitor into a single session!

+* Verify that your cache is properly configured.
+(See #2 above.)
+In multi-instance deployments, it's critical that all webservers are using the _same_ cache—so make sure you configure a Redis cache if you're using a non-default installation.

+#### I changed the `SHYNET_WHITELABEL`/`SHYNET_HOST` environment variable, but nothing happened!

+* Those values only affect how your Shynet instance is setup on first run; once it's configured, they have no effect.
+See [updating your configuration](#updating-your-configuration) for help on how to update your configuration.